ni/grpc-labview/tests/New_ATS/README.md

 1. Add the following tests:

+   - [x] Streaming tests
-   - Reflection tests
+   - [ ] Reflection tests
-   - Client tests (currently we are only testing gRPC Server)
+   - [ ] Client tests (currently we are only testing gRPC Server)
-   - Modification scenarios (do some modification after first generation and then generate and test again)
+   - [ ] Modification scenarios (do some modification after first generation and then generate and test again)
       - Add/Remove/modify RPC
       - Add/Remove/modify services
       - Add/Remove/modify messages
-   - Backward compatibility tests (server generated without the current feature but needs to work with the changes to the current features)
+   - [ ] Backward compatibility tests (server generated without the current feature but needs to work with the changes to the current features)
-   - Imported proto-file tests
+   - [ ] Imported proto-file tests
-   - Multiple RPC methods tests
+   - [x] Multiple RPC methods tests
-   - Oneof only inside a nested message
+   - [ ] Oneof only inside a nested message
-   - Multi services tests
+   - [ ] Multi services tests
-   - Abort tests
+   - [ ] Abort tests
-   - Add tests for repeated fields (arrays)
+   - [ ] Add tests for repeated fields (arrays)